Emmett Kelly: Return to Hollywood

 Following the release of The Fat Man, Kelly's agent reached out to Cecil B. DeMille who was in Sarasota filming early scenes for The Greatest Show on Earth.
 The circus allowed Emmett to leave the tour for 15 weeks so that he could join James Stewart and Betty Hutton on the Paramount backlot.
-Unlike his featured role in The Fat Man, Kelly only speaks one word in the DeMille epic.
-In the middle of the train wreck scene Hutton told Emmett to get the clowns ready for the parade and Kelly responded with "Parade?"
-According to Emmett it took two takes to get it right.
+Unlike his featured role in The Fat Man, Kelly speaks only one word in the DeMille epic.
+In the middle of the train wreck scene, Hutton told Emmett to get the clowns ready for the parade, and Kelly responded, "Parade?"
+According to Emmett, it took two takes to get it right.

 Willie appeared in several other scenes that were shot on the Hollywood soundstage, including a number with Hutton and Stewart where the three bounced on a trampoline.
-In the scene Willie unsuccessfully tried to eat a sandwich as Stewart and Hutton sang the song "Be A Jumping Jack."
+In the scene Willie unsuccessfully tried to eat a sandwich as Stewart and Hutton sang the song "Be a Jumping Jack."

 Emmett said that his favorite scene in the film was the segment that showed him playing solitaire on top of a wagon as the circus paraded through the streets of Sarasota.
 As Willie placed his cards down, his game was interrupted by a sudden gust of wind.
 Emmett said the effect was accomplished by the blast of an air hose as he played cards against a yellow screen.
 The special effect was then matched against the parade sequence that had been filmed in February before the season started.

-Although Kelly accompanied the Hollywood cast to Washington, D.C. and Philadelphia for the scenes filmed there, the only scenes where he appeared under canvas were during a clown walkaround, the Zoppe riding act, and the aerial ballet.
-In the big production number filmed on May 22, 1951, Willie strummed a ukulele as Dorothy Lamour sang "Lovely Luawana Lady."
+Although Kelly accompanied the Hollywood cast to Washington, D.C., and Philadelphia for the scenes filmed there, the only scenes where he appeared under canvas were during a clown walkaround, the Zoppe riding act, and the aerial ballet.
+In the big production number filmed on May 22, 1951, Willie strummed a ukulele as Dorothy Lamour sang "Lovely Luawana Lady".
 The rest of his scenes were filmed at Paramount in Hollywood.